hillerlab/TOGA/README.md

 Where CESAR_BUCKETS is a comma-separated list of integers, such as "5,15,50".
 This is the evolution of previous parameter.
-You can split CESAR jobs into different buckets dependining on their memory requirements.
+You can split CESAR jobs into different buckets according to their memory requirements.
 Imagine you need to call CESAR for 1000 genes.
 900 of the cluster jobs will require less than 10Gb of RAM and the rest require from 10 to 100Gb.